Marin Čilić: 2017: Wimbledon final

-2018: Third Grand Slam final, Davis Cup champion, and world No. 3
+2018: Australian final, Davis Cup champion, world No. 3

 Čilić started his 2018 season as first seed in Pune, India.
 He lost in semifinals to eventual champion Gilles Simon.

 Despite mixed form since his Wimbledon campaign, Čilić defeated world No. 1, Rafael Nadal, at the Australian Open after the Spaniard retired hurt in the fifth set, going on to reach another Grand-Slam final against Federer.
 This made him the first Croatian to ever reach the singles final at Melbourne Park.
 He eventually lost in five sets.
 The match garnered minor criticism from some tennis pundits for being played indoors to favour Federer, despite the Australian Open traditionally being an outdoor event. Čilić later admitted that he found it difficult to adjust to the changed conditions.
 However, it remained disputed that who among the two players was going to be favored in indoor conditions.
 At the conclusion of the tournament, Čilić reached a career-high ATP ranking of No. 3.
 He remained at that position for 12 weeks, before being surpassed by Alexander Zverev.

 In the first two Masters 1000 events of the season Čilić was defeated by Philipp Kohlschreiber (at Indian Wells, in the round of 32) and John Isner, the eventual champion of Miami.
 In the clay-court season, Čilić played four tournaments reaching the quarterfinals of Monte Carlo, the semifinals of Rome, and the quarterfinals at the French Open. Čilić failed to defend his only title from the 2017 season at Istanbul, losing in his opening match to Malek Jaziri.
 This defeat marked the first time since February 2014 that Čilić had not held any tournament on the ATP Tour.